 We will examine an organism called amoeba as an example of a eukaryotic cell.

-B3.
-Draw an Amoeba below and indicate the magnification used.
+Draw an Amoeba in your notebook and indicate the magnification used.

 Below: Amoeba proteus, 200X.
 The second photograph was taken several minutes after the first.
 Click on the photographs to view enlargements.